thiagogcm/java-starter/README.md

 This a simple template to start a Java project using:
 * Gradle 4 with kotlin script;
 * ShadowJar plugin to package a executable (fat)jar
-* Checkstyle with Google style guide;
+* Checkstyle plugin with Google style guide rules;
+* Jacoco plugin
 * JUnit 5 + Mockito;
 * Logging with SLF4J + Log4j2

-Dependencies
+Prerequisites
 ------------
 * JDK 8+